Selling a home in Pacific Beach, San Diego

 - Will buyers like the way the home looks?

 Preparing a home can mean many things.
 Everything takes time, and if you want it done right, experience.

 Realtors help sellers with:

 - Consulting the Seller about their home.
-Repairs, cleaning, painting, staging and answering questions.
+Repairs, cleaning, painting, staging, dealing with tenants and answering questions.

 - Preparing the home for sale